Power-Softmax: Towards Secure LLM Inference over Encrypted Data: INTRODUCTION

 { \textit{Are there HE-friendly operators that can replicate the key design principles of self-attention?} }

 We find a positive answer by introducing a power-based variant of self-attention that is more amenable to polynomial representation.
-Models with this variant maintain comparable performance to \Softmax-based Transformers across several benchmarks and preserve the core design characteristics of self-attention.
+Models with this variant maintain comparable performance to \Softmax-based transformers across several benchmarks and preserve the core design characteristics of self-attention.
 We also present variants that include length-agnostic approximations or improved numerical stability.
 The entire mechanism offers a more HE-friendly and effective transformer solution than previous approaches, enabling our method to scale efficiently to \glspl{LLM} with 32 layers and 1.4 billion parameters.

 \textbf{Our main contributions:} (i) We propose a \gls{HE}-friendly self-attention variant tailored specifically for \gls{HE} environments.
 This variant minimizes the usage of non-polynomial operations while maintaining the core principles of attention mechanisms.
 Additionally, we extend this approach by introducing a numerically stable training method and a length-agnostic computation strategy for inference.
-As a result, our model enables secure inference at scale and is more efficient than existing methods. (ii) We leverage this technique to develop a polynomial variant of RoBERTa and the first polynomial \gls{LLM} that exhibits reasoning and ICL capabilities, as well as the largest polynomial model trained to date, encompassing 32 transformer layers and approximately a billion parameters. (iii) We provide early ablation studies and profiling of latency breakdowns over encrypted data, paving the way for further improvements.
+As a result, our model enables secure inference at scale and is more efficient than existing methods. (ii) We leverage this technique to develop the first polynomial \gls{LLM} that exhibits reasoning and ICL capabilities, as well as the largest polynomial model trained to date, encompassing 32 transformer layers and approximately a billion parameters, and a polynomial variant of RoBERTa (iii) We validate that our model operates precisely over \gls{HE}, and also provide ablation studies and profiling of latency breakdowns over encrypted data, paving the way for further improvements.

-\section{Background}
+\section{BACKGROUND}